The class group of a minimal model of a quotient singularity: Preliminaries

 \subsection{The class group of \texorpdfstring{\(V/G\)}{V/G}}

 Recall that by a \emph{reflection} (or \emph{pseudo\-/reflection}), we mean an element \(g\in\GL(V)\) with \(\rk(g - \id_V) = 1\).
-The class group of \(V/G\) was to our best knowledge first described by Benson \cite[Theorem~3.9.2]{Ben93}. \begin{theorem}[Benson] Let \(G\leq \GL(V)\) be a finite group and let \(K\leq G\) be the subgroup generated by the reflections contained in \(G\).
+The class group of \(V/G\) was first described by Benson \cite[Theorem~3.9.2]{Ben93} building on work of Nakajima \cite[Theorem~2.11]{Nak82}. \begin{theorem}[Benson] Let \(G\leq \GL(V)\) be a finite group and let \(K\leq G\) be the subgroup generated by the reflections contained in \(G\).
 Then there is an isomorphism of abelian groups. \end{theorem}

 With \(K\) as in the theorem, let \(\Ab(G/K)\coloneqq (G/K)/[G/K, G/K]\) be the abelianization of \(G/K\) and write \(\Ab(G/K)^\vee\) for the group of irreducible (hence linear) characters of this group.
-By elementary character theory \cite[Theorem~9.5]{BKZ18}, we have and we hence often write \(\Ab(G/K)^\vee\) for the class group of \(V/G\).
+By elementary character theory \cite[Theorem~I.9.5]{BKZ18}, we have and we hence often write \(\Ab(G/K)^\vee\) for the class group of \(V/G\).